 Understanding and addressing the root causes of poor body image are crucial for improving mental health and overall quality of life.

-In today's society, men are increasingly aware of their physical appearance, leading to various insecurities that affect individuals differently.
+In today's society, men are becoming increasingly aware of their physical appearance, which can lead to various insecurities that affect individuals differently.
 Key concerns include:

 Many men worry about needing to be more muscular, fearing they may appear weak or less attractive to potential partners.
 The desire for a muscular physique remains a significant aspect of male body image.